viveksai26/optimise/README.md

 This website has been optimised for performing at 60fps, below there are various steps that has been performed to run this website at 60fps.

 There are two parts in this repository cam's profile and other one is pizza website.
-Cam's website can be opened using [cam's portfolio](index.html) index.html and pizza [pizza](views/pizza.html).
+Cam's website can be opened using [cam's portfolio](index.html) index.html and [pizza](views/pizza.html).

 To check the performance of the website we need to run these files on a server, this can be accomplished by running a python server or downloading fenix server.